 You can't change the special management port numbers.
 Changing configurable management port numbers, for example the HTTPS management port (which you might change to support SSL VPN), does not affect the special management port numbers.

 |Slot Number||Slot Address||HTTP (80)||HTTPS (443)||Telnet (23)||SSH (22)||SNMP (161)|

 For example, to connect to the GUI of the FIM in slot 2 using HTTPS you would browse to https://192.168.1.99:44302.

 To verify which module you have logged into, the GUI header banner and the CLI prompt shows its hostname.
+The System Information dashboard widget also shows the host name and serial number.
 The CLI prompt also shows slot address in the format

 <hostname> [<slot address>] #.